gergelyhornyak/gergelyhornyak/README.md

 -->

-- 🏎 I’m currently working on a Formula One Discord bot
+- I’m currently working on a Daily Poll app for friends.
-- 🎄 I'm taking part in the Advent of Code competition at the moment
+- I'm taking part in the Advent of Code competition every year.
-- 🌱 I’m currently learning at Coventry Uni
+- I’m currently learning at Coventry University as a MSci CompSci student.
+- In my free time, I create animations in Blender.

 <!--
 - 👯 I’m looking to collaborate on ...